About Me

 Some things that aren’t on my resume:

-Born in South Los Angeles, I grew up the youngest of five and only girl, in the nexus of Boomers and Gen X. LA public schools led to a rude awakening when I landed at an elite New England college half the size of my high school.
+Born in South Los Angeles, I grew up the youngest of five and only girl, in the nexus of the Baby Boomers and Gen X. LA public schools led to a rude awakening when I landed at an elite New England college half the size of my high school.

-That leap ultimately led me to the work I was meant to do—helping others create a path forward with intention.
+That leap ultimately led me to the work I was meant to do - helping others create a path forward with intention.